 It’s all a journey and it takes time.

 Don’t try to do everything all at once, start off by focusing purely on content.
 Get at least 10 decent length (800 words or more) posts on your site and then start looking at sharing.
+Learn about SEO, do keyword research, and write informative and useful articles.

 Remember that no-one will find your site initially so besides your friends and family who read it there may literally be no-one else.
 So don’t over-stress at the start!